 SHERPA / RoMEO is a unique database that helps you know what rights specific journals will allow you as author to retain!

 Just search your journal by name or ISSN in SHERPA / RoMEO.
 You'll quickly see if you can retain copyright, and which version(s) of your work (pre-print, post-print, publisher's version) you can post ("self-archive") and where, plus any special conditions you'll need to follow.

 You can use the information you find to guide your decision on which journals to choose for your publications.

-The goal of open access journals is to make scholarly information available to readers for free.
-To make up for this and to cover costs, some open access journals charge authors fees to publish.
+The goal of Open Access journals is to make scholarly information available to readers for free.
+To make up for this and to cover costs, some (but not all) Open Access journals charge authors fees to publish.

-Reputable open access journals will of course be very... well, open and transparent about those fees.
+Reputable open access journals will be transparent about these fees.
 Do your research so you know from the beginning what might be involved.
-There is also help at ISU for paying fees for some journals.
+ISU does offer some discounts for publishing fees through memberships with select journals: